Mohali23/Kalbonyan_Elmarsos/Udemy/Build Responsive Real-World Websites with HTML and CSS/Section_3 CSS Fundamentals/#1 Introduction to CSS/readme.md

 - **Properties:** These are ways in which you can style an HTML element.
 (In this example, `color` is a property of the `<p>` elements.)
 In CSS, you choose which properties you want to affect in the rule.

 - **Property value:** To the right of the property—after the colon—there is the property value.
 This chooses one out of many possible appearances for a given property.
 (For example, there are many `color` values in addition to `red`.)

+## Note the other important parts of the syntax

+- Apart from the selector, each ruleset must be wrapped in curly braces. (`{}`)
+- Within each declaration, you must use a colon (`:`) to separate the property from its value or values.
+- Within each ruleset, you must use a semicolon (`;`) to separate each declaration from the next one.